 It's a description you're going to come across when you start shooting.
 But what does running and membership of a shooting syndicate involve?

 Look in the dictionary to look at just what is a shooting syndicate and you’ll see the definition as: “A group of people who combine to rent shooting and fishing.”
+(Read what you need to know before joining a shooting syndicate.)

 So syndicates rent a shoot and use their membership subscriptions to pay the rent and fund all the other activities involved in operating a shoot.